HamzaEbrahim/hello-world/README.md

 I have a little bit of programming experiencing.
 I studied Computer Science for about 18 months at University so I know Python and a little bit of Java.
 While my Data Science and programming knowledge is still relatively rudimentary, I am going to try document my journey learning everything I need to know and store it here on GitHub.

+For the foreseeable future the content that I upload is likely to be pretty basic stuff but we've all got to start somewhere =)

 Here's hoping the road ahead is not too arduous!